JnaneshaPS/Phishing-Email-Detection-Using-NLP/README.md

 2. NumPy: For handling numerical operations.
 3. Scikit-learn: For machine learning algorithms, data splitting, and model evaluation.
 4. NLTK (Natural Language Toolkit): For text processing, tokenization, and removing stopwords.
+    - Stopwords: common words that typically do not carry significant meaning (i.e. 'the', 'in' 'is')
+    - punkt: downloads the tokenizer models which helps split text into words or sentences based on standard english
 4. KaggleHub: For downloading datasets from Kaggle directly into the project.
-5. Jupyter Notebook: For interactive coding and visualizing steps (optional).
+5. Jupyter Notebook: For interactive coding and visualizing steps.

 ### 2. Downloading and Accessing the Dataset
 The dataset is downloaded using the kagglehub library.
 We specify the Enron Email Dataset and print out the path to where the dataset is saved on the system.